 Whether it's a summer camp, a week-long retreat, or a weekend gathering, children, adults, and families can come together to experience new adventures, find support, and learn something new about themselves.
 Read more about camps and retreats for families touched by cancer.

 Information for School Professionals

 This list contains links to educational scholarships for teenage cancer survivors.
+Some of the organizations above may also offer scholarships.
 For the most current information, please contact the organization sponsoring the scholarship for additional details.

 American Cancer Society: Some regional divisions of the ACS offer scholarships for childhood cancer survivors.
 Contact the ACS to learn about the programs available in your state.

 Jackie Spellman Scholarship Foundation: For leukemia and lymphoma survivors and their family members.

 Michael A. Hunter Memorial Scholarship: For leukemia and lymphoma survivors and their family members.